 You may have read Eat Right 4 Your Type by Dr. Peter J. D’Adamo.
 After extensive research, Dr. D’Adamo found that certain blood types have digestive difficulties with certain foods.
-For instance, if you are an A blood type–your system does not digest meat well–so it should be eaten sparingly or with an enzyme.
+For instance, if you are an A blood type–your system does not digest meat well.
 O-blood types have difficulty digesting wheat and milk.

 Some health practitioners I’ve talked to agree wholeheartedly with what Dr. D’Adamo says while others believe the diet he suggests is too restrictive.

 My suggestion: try it and see if it works for your child.
 If it does, adopt some of the suggestions.
 If not, the diet he suggests will definitely not hurt you or your child.